michaelmangelsdorf/myth/README.md

 easier to read.
 In other words, although it's possible to load the schematics file into KiCad, its intended use is only for reference.

 The C file is also just for reference.
 It implements the intended workings of the CPU.
+For a more detailed description of this microcontroller read "spec.md".

 ![PCB with working Sonne8 micro-controller](https://github.com/michaelmangelsdorf/myth/blob/main/sonne8pcb.jpg)